aito-hideki/mock-query/README.md

 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar)

+## Project description

+### How to setup

+- install netlify cli globally by `npm i netlify-cli -g`
+- `yarn install` or just `yarn` to install dependencies
+- Run `netlify dev` to run netlify functions and app locally

+### How to use

+You can enter whatever the dummy information in the server config dialog to get started.
+You enter some random query and click on `Submit` button.
+It will grab some random information from the mock API and show on the right panel.
+They are all randomly generated on the Netlify funciton.
+If you wanna change the server config, you can click on `Connect Database` to edit server information.

 ## Technologies used in the project

 My focus was more on adding technologies that helps building scalable apps.